 Here are the places and attractions that I found in Sion that I think we must visit, especially if you also like going back into the past and reliving history:

 Going to Sion Cathedral is the first best thing to do in Sion (1st of the 5 places).

-Of all the places indicated in this blog, Sion Cathedral will be the first place I will visit once I arrive at Sion.
-I would like to thank God first.
+Of all the places indicated in this blog, Sion Cathedral will be the first place to visit upon arrival in Sion.
+We would like to thank God first.
 For all the blessings and safe travels.

 A brief history of Sion Cathedral

-Sion Cathedral, also known as the Our Lady of the Glarier (Notre-Dame du Glarier), is a 15th-century roman catholic church structure that lies in the heart of the town of Sion.
-It was the second time it was rebuilt after the destruction of the previous cathedrals on the same site.
+Sion Cathedral, also known as the Our Lady of the Glarier (Notre-Dame du Glarier), is a 15th-century roman catholic church structure in the heart of the town of Sion.
+It was the second time it was rebuilt after destroying the previous cathedrals on the same site.

 How to go to Sion Cathedral From Sion Terminal?

 It is only a 15-minute walk from Sion Train Station.
 From the station, walk northwards on Avenue de la Gare.
 After passing Parc de la Planta and before reaching Tribunal Cantonal Building, we turn right to Rue Mathieu Scheiner street.
 We will eventually arrive at Sion Cathedral in a few steps.

 Here’s an alternative route.
-Click to see the path or shortcut to go to Sion Cathedral From Sion Train Station.
+Click to see the path or shortcut to Sion Cathedral From Sion Train Station.
 Be sure to install Google Maps on your phone!